pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     </body>
     ```

-    - When we use filter component in angular's controller, we have to load the dependency in controller's function as `$filter`.
-Since, we are using `$filter('filter')(array, expression, comparator)`.
+    - When we use filtering in angular's controller, we have to load the dependency in the controller's function as `$filter`.
+So, we are using `$filter('filter')(array, expression, comparator)`.

     - Type of filter component is `filter`, hence the code `$filter('filter_component')` i.e `$filter('filter')`.

-    - In the above example, I use `$scope.mirrorProducts` variable and override each time the user press any key in input field, since we are showing only filtered information to the user, we have to create subset of actual array and override it each time to display correct results on page.
+    - In the above example, I use the `$scope.mirrorProducts` variable and override each time the user presses any key in input field; since we are showing only filtered information to the user, we have to create subset of the actual array and override it each time to display correct results on page.

     - What if I do not create a mirror copy of actual array ?
-        >Its very simple, If I do not create a mirror copy of actual array then at time of filter an actual array goes to override and we have only filtered value, that means we loss our actual array values.
+        >If I do not create a mirror copy of the actual array, then, at the time of filtering, the actual array gets overridden and we are left with just the filtered version.
+Thus, we lose our original array values.

-    - We use `$` as expression while filtering an array.
+    - We use `$` as the expression while filtering an array.

     - `$` is a special property that can be used to apply filter on any property of the object.